Bouteloua dactyloides: Range and habitat

 Buffalograss is native to the shortgrass of North America from Canada to Mexico.
 In Canada it is found in the provinces of Manitoba and Saskatchewan.
 In the United States it is primarily found in the great plains mostly west of the Mississippi from Minnesota and Montana in the north to New Mexico and Louisiana in the south.
 East of the Mississippi it is also found in Illinois, and in one county in Virginia and Georgia.
 Though it is found in Wisconsin, POWO lists it as an introduced species in that state.
 Similarly, NatureServe lists it as an introduced species in Virginia.
 Though the World Plants database lists it as native there.
 West of the Rocky Mountains it is also found in Arizona and in one county in both Utah and Nevada.
 It is found through much of Northern Mexico from Sonora in the west to Tamaulipas in the east and south to Morelos and Veracruz, though the species is not found on the west coast south of Sonora.

-Worldwide it has become establish in Spain and Greece in Europe.
-In Asia it is not found in south-central and southeastern China.
+In the "Old-world" the grass has become established in Spain, Greece, and South central to South eastern China.
 It is also listed as growing outside cultivation in New Zealand.

 Along with blue grama it is the co-dominant species in most of the shortgrass prairie ecosystem in the western Great Plains.
 Buffalograss is also an important component of the mixed grass prairie in drier areas and where impervious clay soils on slopes prevent the establishment of taller grasses.
 It also rapidly colonizes disturbed areas due to its vegetative reproduction.
 In the High Plains it grows best in fine textured soils and grows sparsely on sandy soils and may be overwhelmed by shifting sands.
 It is a component of the Western Gulf coastal grasslands in Texas, Louisiana, and Tamaulipas.
 Off the plains buffalograss is associated with eastern ponderosa pine forests as an understory plant, in the Cross Timbers ecoregion, and with mesquite and oak savannas.
 In some locations, most often at higher elevations, in the semidesert grasslands of New Mexico and northern Mexico, buffalograss is also an important species with other grama grass species.
 At the extreme limits of its habitat it survives low temperatures of -34.5 C or high temperatures of 49 C. Its elevation range is large, from near sea level to as high as 1925 m in Wyoming.